 Charleroi Airport has the advantages and disadvantages of all small airports.
 It is small with very few shops, so there is little to do.
 However, it is difficult to get lost, doesn’t take much time to get to the gate and the airport security is quick.

-This airport is flourishing thanks to airline companies like Ryanair.
-In 2014 nearly 7 million passengers flew out of one of its terminals, compared to 2011 when 6 million people used one of its terminals.
+This airport is flourishing thanks to popular airline companies like Ryanair.
+In 2018 more than 8 million passengers passed through its terminals, compared to 6 million in 2011.

 Getting to Brussels from Charleroi Airport

 There are several ways of getting to Brussels from Charleroi.
 These are the best options:

 If you book a private airport transfer service, the chauffeur will be waiting for you at the arrival terminal with a sign with your name on it.
 This is the fastest and most comfortable way of getting to your hotel, especially if you don’t speak French or Dutch.
 You can book a four passenger car for just € 80 (US$ 93.30) or an eight-seater for € 95 (US$ 110.80).
 Both options are cheaper than getting a taxi.

 The company Flibco has a shuttle bus service that connects Charleroi Airport and Brussels, leaving the airport every 30 minutes.
 The journey takes one hour and the bus stops in Bruxelles-Midi (Brussels-South railway station, in rue de France).